-3. Join the Transportation and Climate Initiative Program (TCI-P)
+3. Join the Transportation and Climate Initiative Program (TCI-P)when regional market viability exists

 For a detailed description of this Strategy, please see Pathway 1: Light Duty Electrification, Strategy (4), above.
-Vermont’s participation in TCI-P -- critically, paired with a complementary policy to drive strategic investments, foster a more equitable process and ensure greater equity outcomes – is an important tool to reduce transportation emissions and raise needed revenues to investment in actions detailed in this Heavy-Duty Vehicle Electrification Pathway.
+Vermont’s participation in TCI-P or a comparable program -- critically, paired with a complementary policy to drive strategic investments, foster a more equitable process and ensure greater equity outcomes – is an important tool to reduce transportation emissions and raise needed revenues to investment in actions detailed in this Heavy-Duty Vehicle Electrification Pathway.

 High (and consensus medium) Priority Actions